haifengkao/HFViewBinding/README.md

 UITableView and UICollectionView Binding Helper

-This project privides some helper functions to bind mutable array to table views and colllection views.
-It supports single or multiple sections table views.
+This project privides some helper functions to bind a mutable array to table views or colllection views.
+It supports single or multiple sections.

 Note: collection view support is still WIP.

 ## Usage